aretekzs/aretekzs.github.io/content/posts/first-attemps-at-breaking-ai-models.md

 This vulnerability was discovered in collaboration with [p1njc70r](https://x.com/p1njc70r).

-The technique is not novel and was directly inspired by Johann Rehberger's post: ["Cursor IDE: Arbitrary Data Exfiltration Via Mermaid (CVE-2025-54132)"](https://embracethered.com/blog/posts/2025/cursor-data-exfiltration-with-mermaid/) The exploit is essentially identical.
+The target was an AI Coding Assistant/IDE.
+The technique used is not novel and was directly inspired by Johann Rehberger's post: ["Cursor IDE: Arbitrary Data Exfiltration Via Mermaid (CVE-2025-54132)"](https://embracethered.com/blog/posts/2025/cursor-data-exfiltration-with-mermaid/) The exploit is essentially identical.

 We crafted a malicious `.c` file containing instructions to generate a Mermaid diagram, as shown below.
 The diagram included an image loaded from an attacker-controlled domain, with the contents of the `.env` file appended as a URL parameter.